IntrepidPursuits/objective-c-style-guide/README.md

 ## Enumerated Types

-When using `enum`s, it is recommended to use the new fixed underlying type specification because it has stronger type checking and code completion.
+Enum values should be prefixed with the enum type name.
+Furthermore, when using `enum`'s, you should use the new fixed underlying type specification because it has stronger type checking and code completion.
 The SDK now includes a macro to facilitate and encourage use of fixed underlying types — `NS_ENUM()`

 **Example:**